thinkful-ei-heron/maria-bookmark-app/README.md

 # Introduction
 My Bookmarks is a simple, but functional application to keep track of reading materials.
-This app can be customized to store information on books, papers, articles, etc. The can store links to keep track of where the material was found.
+This app can be customized to store information on books, papers, articles, etc. It can store links to keep track of where the material was found.
 A rating system is also in place so that the user can rate each reading material on a scale of 1 to 5.
 Easy, simple and straight forward!

 # Dashboard